Tims777/travel-score/project/analysis-report.typ

 Please note that this context is only intended to give a quick overview and not to imply any causal relationships between geographic locations and scores.

 #figure(
-  image("../data/combined_map.svg"),
+  image("../data/combined_map.svg", width: 100%),
   caption: "Visualizations of base factors and resulting travel score on a map of the Americas.",
   placement: auto,
 ) <results-map>

-Safety tends to be higher further away from the equator, with the safest mainland countries being Uruguay in southern South America and Canada in northern North America.
+Safety tends to be higher further away from the equator, with the safest mainland countries being Uruguay in the south and Canada in the north.
 Islands on the other hand are generally safer than most mainland countries, with Haiti and the Dominican Republic being the only exception.

-South America is clearly the more affordable of both continents, considering that Canada and the USA are by far the most expensive countries with Uruguay, the most expensive South American country, scoring only 5th place.
+South America is clearly the more affordable continent, considering that Canada and the USA are by far the most expensive countries, although some North American countries make it into top ten (Nicaragua, Dominican Republic and Guatemala).
-Attractiveness on the other hand tends to be a bit higher in North America, with the USA scoring first place, clearly before Argentina in the 2nd place and followed by Mexico and Canada which are both part of North America again.
+Attractiveness on the other hand tends to be a bit higher in North America, with the USA scoring first place, clearly before Argentina in the 2nd place and followed by more North American countries (Mexico and Canada).

 #figure(
   image("../data/radar_plot.svg", width: 50%),